 Seton Health Incontinence Treatment Center 518-268-5380 (Troy)

-This means that the left and right side of your rectus abs (six pack) have separated, which is entirely common for women who reach 37 weeks in pregnancy.
+Diastasis recti means that the left and right side of your rectus abdominals (often nicknamed six pack) have separated, which is entirely common for women who reach 37 weeks in pregnancy.
 It's part of a normal process the body goes through; which allows the uterus to expand as the baby grows.
 Rest, posture, movement strategies, breathwork and physical therapy are important elements of helping the body recover.
 Here are a few resources to dive further into this topic:

-2. 3 Things You MUST Know For Better Core + Pelvic Floor Function Now By Jessie Mundell, Pre & Postnatal Exercise Trainer and Founder of the PostNatal Fitness Academy
+3. 3 Things You MUST Know For Better Core + Pelvic Floor Function Now By Jessie Mundell, Founder of the PostNatal Fitness Academy

 I am a graduate and strong supporter of the Pregnancy & Postpartum Athleticism coaching programs.
 For coaches who train women, you will learn evidence-based strategies for training clients during pregnancy and beyond.
 Through the course, you join the ranks of an impressive group of coaches, pelvic floor therapists and birth professionals from around the globe.